mesonbuild/meson/docs/markdown/Unity-builds.md

 The `unity_size` option allows to specify the number of source files included per unity file.
 The default is 4.
 Having more source files per unity file will speed up full builds, but slow down incremental builds.
-To get only one unity file per build target, you can use a very big number for `unity_size`.
+To get only one unity file per build target, set the `unity_size` to -1 (*since 1.5.0*) or use a very big number.